Pass The Illinois Real Estate Exam With CRES

 With the help of the Chicago Real Estate School, passing the Illinois Real Estate Exam is a goal you CAN accomplish!

-The Illinois Real Estate Exam contains 150 multiple-choice questions.
-105 of these questions are national questions and 45 are state questions.
+The Illinois Real Estate Exam contains 140 multiple-choice questions.
+100 of these questions are national questions and 40 are state questions.

 - There may be 5 – 10 unscored questions on your exam that PSI uses for future exam development.

 - The state exam costs $58 each time you take it.